Photography in South Africa: Key institutions

+The Market Photo Workshop was founded by South African photographer David Goldblatt in Johannesburg in 1989 and it has played a key role in the development of South African photography.
+Notable photographer who trained at the Market Photo Workshop include Jodi Bieber, Lebohang Kganye, Sabelo Mlangeni, and Zanele Muholi.
+Photography is also taught in Fine Art departments at universities in South Africa.
 The South African Centre for Photography is a Cape Town-based not-for-profit organisation that endeavours to promote a broader understanding of photography across the African continent through regular and accessible exhibitions and programs.

 Professional photographers of Southern Africa is a representative body for practising photographers and other practitioners affiliated to the photography industry in South Africa that seeks to, amongst other aims, recognise and promote excellence in the field of Southern African photography.

 The officially recognised body representing photographers in Southern Africa is the Photographic Society of South Africa.
+"The Photographic Society of South Africa aims to be the pre-eminent, internationally recognised, photographic society in South Africa serving the photographic community of South Africa."
 A not-for-profit organisation, it seeks to promote interest in, and standards of photography in South Africa.
 Amongst its official functions is the task of monitoring and censoring images deemed unfit for public viewing.
 The Annual General Meeting of the Society involves a Photographic Congress, giving exposure to photographers.

 There is a rich array of educational and training opportunities for South African photographers.
 The Vega Photography School, located in Pretoria, Gauteng, offers the highest level photographic instruction in the country.
 The Stellenbosch Academy of Design and Photography is another of the nation's premier tertiary visual communication institutes, offering undergraduate and post-graduate courses, located in Stellenbosch, Western Cape.
 The College of Digital Photography, with campuses in Pretoria, Fourways, Cape Town and Saxonwold, offers specialised programs in photography and videography, designed for digital cameras.

+Drum magazine is "a South African publication that became a powerful voice for Black urban culture and resistance during the apartheid era.
+Launched in 1951, it captured the vibrancy of township life, covering music, fashion, politics, and social issues."
+Drum magazine became an outlook for South African photographers to publish their photo's show casing the political consciousness of the country at the time.